Death and state funeral of Hastings Banda

 Hastings Banda, the first President of Malawi, died on 25 November 1997 in Johannesburg, South Africa.
 Thousands of Malawians gathered in Lilongwe to bury the president.
 The funeral took over four hours at the State House followed by a speech of the president, Bakili Muluzi.
 Muluzi's speech was accompanied by religious ceremonies attended by African heads of states, notably President of Zimbabwe, Robert Mugabe, with his vice-president, Joshua Nkomo, and Botswanan President Quett Masire.
 In his eulogy, Muluzi said that sorrows had surrounded the country as it had lost one of the most powerful leaders in its history.
-Tananga Cecilia Kadzamira, Banda's long-time companion, among other relatives were the first to lay their wreaths on the president's grave.
+Cecilia Tamanda Kadzamira, Banda's long-time companion, among other relatives were the first to lay their wreaths on the president's grave.
 Banda was given different heroic names such as the Conqueror, and the Messiah.

 Background

 Banda suffered from heart failure for several years.
 He was admitted to the Queen Elizabeth Hospital in Blantyre before being transferred to South Africa.
 Banda died in South Africa on 25 November 1997.

 He was laid to rest on 3 December 1997.
 African heads of states attended the funeral.
 Nelson Mandela, the South African then-president, did not attend the funeral despite the fact that Banda had sent a financial contribution to the African National Congress after Mandela was released from prison in 1990.
 Other African leaders did attend the funeral, including Robert Mugabe, Kenneth Kaunda, and Joaquim Chissano.